Note: This story was written after The Dream. One would much better relate to this story after reading The Dream first.

 Gil walked the short hundred feet to the new steel bridge stopping in the middle to look down at the white sands, admiring the beauty of the scene.
 After a moment of reflection to the time he and Danny Stafford had went skinny dipping in one of the deep pools, and him almost drowning . . . and would have had Danny not caught him by the hair of the head and yanked him to shallower water . . . before he turned and headed east again.

 He chuckled as he remembered the incident.
 He had collapsed in the sand on his knees, oblivious to his face in the grainy texture of the sand, bare butt sticking up to the sun, coughing, sputtering and still strangling on the water he'd ingested into his lungs . . .
-Gil shook himself from his memory then headed across the bridge of White Walnut Creek.
+Gil shook himself from his memory and again headed East across the bridge of White Walnut Creek.

 The clump clump and the grinding sound gravel makes as you step on it was a welcome sound as he walked along on the old narrow gravel road.
 The sound was music to his ears.

 A cloud was forming in his mind as to the reason he was heading toward the old Randall Farm, again and again berating himself as to this crazy wild idea which had no possibility of ever coming to pass.
 Where would he sleep tonight?
 It was gettin' nigh on suppertime and he felt a hunger pain at the thought of doing without tonight.
+He'd already polished off his last slice of baloney and the scarce bit of munchies left in the little sack would certainly be leaving him quite hungry.
 He pushed it back to a far corner of his mind and decided to just enjoy the moment.

 On the left were two mobile homes which had replaced some old houses.
 At each place he passed, a passel of full blood soup hounds, some baying, some barking, some just howling as they announced his presence and warned their owners of the unknown person passing.